 Link to DEA transcript.
 [Note that clicking on Johnson’s note for this letter takes you to the note for letter 266.]
 Originally in Amherst College, ink.
 Courtesy of Amherst College, Amherst, MA.
 First published in Letters (1894), 207-208, in part.

 In his note, Johnson clarifies the type of stationery Dickinson refers to and the use of “Jackey” as a nickname for baby Ned.
 He also says: “ED’s identification with issues of the day was slight throughout her life.
 Her remark about the soldier here is one of her relatively few comments on any aspect of the Civil War.”
 This notion has been widely discredited.
 In fact, this letter makes another cryptic reference to the “War:” “when you get Home, next Winter, and Vinnie and Sue, have gone to the War.”
 The comma after “Sue” makes the object of “have gone” unclear; were Vinnie and Sue actually considering acting as nurses?

 The letter illustrates how Dickinson represents her loss and longing, as well as measuring the passage of time, through natural imagery.
 She anticipates the Fall and Winter by imagining watering geraniums she will bring indoors.
-She anthropomorphizes the Pelham Hills and her dog Carlo as missing “their old lover.”
+She anthropomorphizes the Pelham Hills and her dog Carlo as missing “their old lover,” casting Bowles into an eroticized role.
 Even reading the “steamer” notices reporting Bowles’s travels becomes a handshake or his ringing of her doorbell.
 The autumn sky gets “new Red Gowns – and a Purple Bonnet.”
 As for the bee reference at the end, some of the poems discussed below offer insights into why and how Dickinson associated Samuel Bowles with bees.